cs3org/OCM-API/IETF-RFC.md

                 }
                 ```
                 Fields:
     * webdav (string) - The top-level WebDAV path at this endpoint.
 In
-                    order to access a remote shared resource,
+                    order to access a Remote Resource,
                     implementations MAY use this path as a prefix, or
                     as the full path (see sharing examples).
     * webapp (string) - The top-level path for web apps at this
                     endpoint.
 This value is provided for documentation
                     purposes, and it SHOULD NOT be intended as a prefix
                     for share requests.
     * datatx (string) - The top-level path used for data transfers.
                     This value is provided for documentation purposes,
                     and it SHOULD NOT be intended as a prefix.
 In
                     addition, implementations are expected to execute
                     the transfer using WebDAV as the wire protocol.
-    * Any additional protocol supported for this resource type MAY be
+    * Any additional protocol supported for this Resource type MAY be
                     advertised here, where the value MAY correspond to
                     a top-level URI to be used for that protocol.